-3. Outputs related to 3.2.
-Ensure that strategies and actions of SUN Networks are in synergy with the overall SUN Movement strategy, and that they are monitored, reviewed and updated regularly (f) Organise meetings of Network facilitators and interactions with the stakeholder and country Networks (g) Monitor responses of Networks to individual requests from SUN countries, as well as to the individual results' frameworks developed by the countries (h) Involve Networks in strategic discussions about the Movement and in the development of Network progress reports (f) Progress report of stakeholder networks updated on an annual basis, as part of common M&E/progress report (g) Country request and agreed response deadlines are communicated to Networks on regular basis (h) Individual Network progress reports are collated, linked to each other and circulated to all members of SUN, as a part of annual common M&E/progress report the SUN Movement Networks 3.3.
-Support to the functioning of the SUN Multi-Partner Trust Fund (i) Review proposals submitted by requesting entities for consistency with agreed SUN principles and MPTF criteria; (j) Assess and compile lessons learned from the programme and initiatives supported (k) Develop and implement an effective knowledge management system linked to the SUN website (l) Facilitate independent evaluations, as needed (m) Broker potential involvement in the MPTF and successor arrangements from interested donors and implementing partners (i) Recommendations on the feasibility of the proposals are provided to the MPTF Management Committee, for each round (j) Lessons learned produced per year (k) Reports (narrative and financial) prepared by the MPTF Office are available online (l) Evaluation report is disseminated, as appropriate supported by the MPTF prepared on a bi-annual basis
+3. Outputs 3.2.
+Ensure that strategies and actions of SUN Networks are in synergy with the overall SUN Movement strategy, and that they are monitored, reviewed and updated regularly (f) Organise meetings of Network facilitators and interactions with the stakeholder and country Networks (g) Monitor responses of Networks to individual requests from SUN countries, as well as to the individual results' frameworks developed by the countries (h) Involve Networks in strategic discussions about the Movement and in the development of Network progress report (f) Progress report of stakeholder networks updated on an annual basis, as part of common M&E/progress report (g) Country request and agreed response deadlines are communicated to Networks on regular basis (h) Individual Network progress reports are collated, linked to each other and circulated to all members of SUN, as a part of annual common M&E/progress report related to the SUN Movement Networks 3.3.
+Support to the functioning of the SUN Multi-Partner Trust Fund Review proposals submitted by requesting entities for consistency with agreed SUN principles and MPTF criteria; Assess and compile lessons learned from the programme and initiatives supported Develop and implement an effective knowledge management system linked to the SUN website Facilitate independent evaluations, as needed Facilitate independent evaluations, as needed Broker potential involvement in the MPTF and successor arrangements from interested donors and implementing partners Recommendations on the feasibility of the proposals are provided to the MPTF Management Committee, for each round Lessons learned produced per year Reports (narrative and financial) prepared by the MPTF Office are available online Evaluation report is disseminated, as appropriate Briefing materials for the Lead Group on activities supported by the MPTF prepared on a bi-annual basis 3.4.
+Facilitate communication, learning and engagement across the Movement (n) Establish mechanisms and materials to enhance cross-Network and cross-Movement communication, 'learning' and engagement (n) Regional advocacy and communication 'learning and sharing' workshop; Private online spaces established for each of the SUN networks (conditional to requests from networks) (o) Document and share lessons and best practices (o) Number of updates on SMS activities (e.g. Doctor Dave's diary, costing, M&E etc.); Number of case studies of good practice from across the Movement shared widely